Language with Vision: a Study on Grounded Word and Sentence Embeddings: Evaluation

 Table~\ref{nlp_eval} shows the evaluation results on lexical semantic benchmarks.
 Our zero-shot grounded embeddings are shown as ZSG-G and ZSG-F indicating the grounded versions of GloVe and Fasttext respectively.
-As shown in the first section of the table, our ZSG-G outperforms the textual GloVe on \emph{all} of the benchmarks significantly.
-In case of Fasttext on the other hand, the improvement is less significant, probably because Fasttext takes into account sub-word information.
-Hence, it captures word similarity/relatedness better compared to GloVe.
-In the lower part of the table, we compare the performance of our best model (ZSG-G) with related visually grounded embeddings models.
-For a fair comparison, we limit our list to those who adopted pre-trained word embeddings. \cite{shahmohammadi2021learning} (shown as VGE-G in the table) proposed a similar grounding approach to ours where they employ multi-task training on top of the textual embeddings after mapping them into the grounded space.
-They use 3 different single-layer GRUs \citep{cho2014learning} and 3 different tasks (generating the caption in two different directions and learning to discriminate between matching and non-matching image-caption pairs).
-While inspired by their method, our approach is simpler, requires less computational power, and it performs slightly better on the same set of benchmarks. \citet{kiela-etal-2018-learning} also learned visually grounded embeddings on top of pre-trained GloVe by using the MSCOCO data set.
-Even though they propose a number of tasks for training (Cap2Img: predicting the image vector from its caption, Cap2Cap: generate an alternative caption of the same image; Cap2Both: training by Cap2Cap and Cap2Img simultaneously) our model clearly outperforms them. \citet{park-myaeng-2017-computational} dealt with this problem by a polymodal approach where they propose six different types of embeddings (linear and syntactic contexts, cognition, sentiment, emotion, and perception) for each word.
-Despite the fact that they used two pre-trained embeddings (Word2Vec, GloVe) and other resources, our simple model is superior on MEN and WSim353, albeit, worse on Simlex999.
-Their performance on SimLex999 can be attributed to the multi-modality training as employing only their visually grounded embeddings (P\&M\_VG) performs much worse.
-This clearly shows that their visual embeddings do not benefit abstract words \citep[cf.][]{park-myaeng-2017-computational}.
-Our approach while being quite simple and straightforward, aggregates visual information effectively without distorting the textual embeddings.
-In summary, the proposed embeddings show improved performance on all the mentioned benchmarks.
+The initial segment of the table demonstrates that ZSG-G exhibits superior efficacy compared to textual GloVe across \emph{all} benchmarks.
+In the case of Fasttext on the other hand, improvements are somewhat more modest, probably because Fasttext takes into account sub-word information.{That is, it takes advantage of the internal structure of a word to improve vector representations.
+For instance, the word vector of \textit{eating} might be a combination of the \textit{eat} and \textit{ing}.
+Hence, it might capture word similarity/relatedness better compared to GloVe which treats each word as a unique item.} In the lower part of the table, we compare the performance of our best model (ZSG-G) with related visually grounded embedding models.
+For a fair comparison, we limit our list to those who adopted pre-trained word embeddings. \cite{shahmohammadi2021learning} (shown as VGE-G in the table) proposed a similar grounding approach to ours where {they train a linear mapping to transfer from textual word representations to visually grounded representations.
+However, the main difference with our approach is the training scheme of the mapping.
+While we only train using a single task (predicting the associated image vector given its caption), multi-task training with 3 different tasks is adopted in their approach.
+In their setup, the model generates the corresponding caption word by word for a given image vector in both forward and backward directions.
+Furthermore, the model receives pairs of captions and images as inputs and learns to discriminate between matching and non-matching pairs.} While inspired by their method, our approach is simpler, requires less computational power, and performs slightly better on the same set of benchmarks. \citet{kiela-etal-2018-learning} also { proposed a visual grounding approach for pre-trained textual word representations (GloVe), by using the same image database as ours.
+Similar to \citet{shahmohammadi2021learning} their approach is based on multi-task training where the following tasks have been proposed:} Cap2Img: predicting the image vector from its caption; Cap2Cap: generating an alternative caption of the same image; Cap2Both: training by Cap2Cap and Cap2Img simultaneously.
+Our approach, despite its simplicity, captures the semantic relationships of words much better compared to Cap2Both and Cap2Img. {Next, we compared our results with polymodal embeddings by \citet{park-myaeng-2017-computational}.
+In this approach, the meaning of each word is derived from six different types of distinct embeddings including linear context, syntactic context, visual perception, cognition, emotion, and sentiments based on the human cognitive model proposed by \citet{maruish2013clinical}.} Even though their approach uses more resources including two pre-trained embeddings (Word2Vec, GloVe) and incorporating other modalities, ours is still superior on MEN and WSim353, albeit worse on Simlex999. {The large performance gap observed for SimLex999 may be attributed to the multi-modality training of the model conducted by \citet{park-myaeng-2017-computational}.
+Employing solely their visually grounded embeddings (P\&M\_VG) results in low-quality word vectors, further confirming that their visually grounded embeddings do not benefit abstract words \citep{park-myaeng-2017-computational}. }